Milanhj/microbiome-stats/README.md

 -   Name of the variable in var_col

+time_name

+- Manually set the name of timepoint labels appended at the end of var_name.
+Default is numerical order beginning at 0 (e.g. 0, 1, ... n - 1)

 bind

 -   If no key variable for joining exists, use bind = TRUE to bind columns instead of joining